gabrielsoltz/metahub/README.md

   },
 ```

-## Inventory
+### JSON-Inventory

-You can use `--outputs inventory` to get only a list of resources' ARNs.
+Show a list of all resources with their ARN.

 ```
 [